jorgebg/nestbackup/README.md

 Backup a server to S3 using a short and simple config file.

+The config file describes a list of steps to be ran.
+It can backup databases (PostgreSQL and MySQL), folders (e.g. application media), and send an email with the result of the backup.

+All the backup commands are ran as shell calls (e.g. `aws s3 ...`, `pg_dump ...`), and each of these calls are logged, so what NestBackup does under the hood is transparent and the steps can be easily reproduced in a shell.

 # Configuration

 NestBackup expects the config file to be in `~/backup.ini`.
 It can be overriden using the `NESTBACKUP_CONFIG` environment variable.

+## Sections

-Each section describes a job to be ran, and it is uploaded to `hostname/section_name/[remote_path]`.
+Each section describes a job to be ran, and the backup is uploaded to `hostname/section_name/[remote_path]`.

 Available jobs:
-- sync: Sinchronizes a path with the remote one.
+- `sync`: Sinchronizes a path with the remote one.
 Uses `s3 sync`.
-- database: Dumps the data of given database, compresses it and uploads it to the bucket.
+- `database`: Dumps the data of given database, compresses it and uploads it to the bucket.
 It supports mysql and postgresql.
-- smtp: Sends an email with a report of the jobs that were ran.
+- `smtp`: Sends an email with a report of the jobs that were ran.

+The `job` field is a mandatory attribute for all the section, as is the one that determines which job will be run.

-### Example config file
+## Example config file

 ```
 [DEFAULT]